 Networking and Mentorship

 Connections with experienced HR leaders accelerate your growth.
-Seek mentors who've traveled the HR Career Path you're considering.
+Seek mentors who've traveled the HR career roadmap you're considering.
 Their insights help you avoid pitfalls and recognize opportunities.

 Embracing Technology and Data-Driven Practices